All About Crown Lengthening

 How We Can Help You

 Crown lengthening is just one of the many services that Burke Dental is proud to offer to patients in the Burke, Virginia area.
-Dr. James Willis and his highly skilled team believe in offering patients a variety of options, knowing that each case is different.
-Dr. Willis and his team will meet with new patients before coming up with an individualized treatment plan.
+Dr. Ghanavati and his highly skilled team believe in offering patients a variety of options, knowing that each case is different.
+Dr. Ghanavati and his team will meet with new patients before coming up with an individualized treatment plan.
 Each patient is an individual and they should be treated as such.
 Patients who turn to Burke Dental can rest assured that they are getting the right treatment for their individual case.
-This includes services like crown lengthening, if it will improve appearance and functionality or make it easier to perform other procedures.
+This includes services like crown lengthening if it will improve appearance and functionality or make it easier to perform other procedures.

 Benefits to Crown Lengthening